-Traction pads are better than wax in a few ways.
+Traction pads (often referred to as front grips or front pads) are better than wax in a few ways.
 You save on buying surfboard wax, your traction pad can’t melt in the sun and they provide more grip than wax which can help with aerials, snaps and floaters.

 So the question stands are traction pads better than wax?

-To truly know if traction pads are better than wax we need to weigh up the pros and cons of each.
+To honestly know if traction pads are better than wax we need to weigh up the pros and cons of each.

 Storming onto our beaches 40 years ago but quickly disappearing, now traction pads are starting to make a serious comeback with surfers like Chippa Wilson and Mikey Wright swearing by them.